Indian Football: AIFF recommends Gabriel Joseph for Dronacharya Award | Goal.com

 Last year, the recipients of the award were Mohinder Singh Dhillon (Athletics), Rambir Singh Khokar (Kabaddi), U Vimal Kumar (Badminton), Sandip Gupta (Table Tennis), Sanjay Bhardwaj (Cricket) and Merzban Patel (Hockey).
 The only other football coach to have received the award, Nayeemuddin, won it in 1990.

 Gabriel is a renowned figure in the coaching community, having played a part in the development of many Indian coaches who have earned AFC licenses under his tutelage.
-He has also worked with the likes of Western India Football Association (WIFA) to help with coaching education.
+He has also worked all over the country to establish a coaching education system in his role as Director of Coaching with the AIFF.
+It has to be noted that he was the lone active AFC coaches' Instructor in India for about 6 years at the initial stage of introduction of AFC licence courses.

+He has had a very long and successful coaching career with the Indian Air Force, Services and Kerala.
+Gabriel became an NIS qualified coach in 1968 and later did his coaching qualifications from Brazil.
+He had undergone an International coaching course for 9 months in Leipzig, conducted by the German government.

+Gabriel also played a huge role in bringing women coaches to the fore in India when he organised the one of the first courses for the same in 2007.
+Current Indian women's senior team coach Maymol Rocky is one of his proteges.
+Incidentally, Maymol is the first woman to take charge of the Indian women's team.